Timberlok Railway Sleeper Screws

 2) "Drill through hardwood Oak, Jarrah, & Azobe railway sleepers"

 We found that the screws STILL went in, although with more of an effort.
-These railway sleepers are much harder than softwood, with more pressure put on both the drill & screw.
-We did find that the metal-like hardness of the Azobe caused several screws to sheer.
+These hardwood railway sleepers are much harder than softwood, with more pressure put on both the drill & screw.
+We did find that the concrete-like hardness of the Azobe caused several screws to sheer.

 OUR CONCLUSION: "Genuinely great!"